andrewsunglaekim/walletDemo/README.md

 - I wanted to demonstrate a working knowledge of object oriented Javascript

-> In the ReactJS code, I use class structure and more component based "functional programming", I like it better; however I still think there's value in Object Oriented Programming and that they are not mutually exclusive
+> In the ReactJS code, I use class structures and more component based "functional programming", I like it better; however I still think there's value in Object Oriented Programming and that they are not mutually exclusive

 - I wanted to demonstrate a working knowledge of constructor functions and prototyping.

-> Again, a bit contrived parsing the hardcoded json data into "models".
+> Again, a bit contrived parsing the hardcoded JSON type data into "models".
 Additionally using ReactJS in the other code base I'm already demonstrating ES6 class structure so I wanted to throw constructor functions and the like.

 - I wanted to demonstrate how to build dynamic applications using pure javascript with 0 frameworks or libraries.